 REMEMBER: The Director of Education (Lucy Lyubetska) is the only official (DSO) at IEC who is authorized to sign I-20 forms.

-Students must show their passport, visa, I-94, I-20 and financial statement at the border when re-entering the United States.
+Students must show their passport, visa, I-20 and financial statement at the border when re-entering the United States.
 All forms must be valid at the time of re-entry.

 If F-1 students stay outside of the United States for more than 5 months, their F-1 visa andI-20 will automatically expire.
 To return to a school in the U.S., students must reapply for a visa, pay the SEVIS fee again, and enter as a new student with a new I-20.